-- Supports concisely the status of port and easily port configuration - Supports per port traffic monitoring counters - Supports a snapshot of the system Information when you login - Supports port mirror function - Supports the static trunk function - Supports 802.1Q VLAN with 256 entries. - Supports user management and limits three users to login - Supports DHCP Broadcasting Suppression to avoid network suspended or crashed - Supports to send the trap event while monitored events happened - Supports default configuration which can be restored to overwrite the current configuration which is working on via web browser and CLI - Supports on-line plug/unplug SFP modules - Supports 5 kinds of QoS, are as follows, MAC Priority, 802.1p Priority, IP TOS Priority, and DiffServ DSCP Priority. - Built-in web-based management and CLI management, providing a more convenient UI for the user - Supports port mirror function with ingress/egress traffic - Supports rapid spanning tree (802.1w RSTP) - Supports 802.1x port security on a VLAN - Supports user management and only first login administrator can configure the device.
-The rest of users can only view the switch - SNMP access can be disabled and prevent from illegal SNMP access - · Supports Ingress, Non-unicast and Egress Bandwidth rating management - The trap event and alarm message can be transferred via e-mail and mobile phone short message - Supports diagnostics to let administrator knowing the hardware status - Supports external loopback test to check if the link is ok - TFTP for firmware upgrade, system log upload and config file import/export - Supports remote boot the device through user interface and SNMP - · Supports network time synchronization and daylight saving - Supports 120 event log records in the main memory and display on the local console - Supports Syslog a standard for logging program messages and allows separation of the software that generates messages from the system
+- Supports concisely the status of port and easily port configuration - Supports per port traffic monitoring counters - Supports a snapshot of the system Information when you login - Supports port mirror function - Supports the static trunk function - Supports 802.1Q VLAN with 256 entries. - · Supports user management and limits three users to login - Supports DHCP Broadcasting Suppression to avoid network suspended or crashed - Supports to send the trap event while monitored events happened - Supports default configuration which can be restored to overwrite the current configuration which is working on via web browser and CLI - Supports on-line plug/unplug SFP modules - Supports 5 kinds of QoS, are as follows, MAC Priority, 802.1p Priority, IP TOS Priority, and DiffServ DSCP Priority. - Built-in web-based management and CLI management, providing a more convenient UI for the user - Supports port mirror function with ingress/egress traffic - Supports rapid spanning tree (802.1w RSTP) - Supports 802.1x port security on a VLAN - Supports user management and only first login administrator can configure the device.
+The rest of users can only view the switch - SNMP access can be disabled and prevent from illegal SNMP access - Supports Ingress, Non-unicast and Egress Bandwidth rating management - The trap event and alarm message can be transferred via e-mail and mobile phone short message - Supports diagnostics to let administrator knowing the hardware status - Supports external loopback test to check if the link is ok - TFTP for firmware upgrade, system log upload and config file import/export - Supports remote boot the device through user interface and SNMP - Supports network time synchronization and daylight saving - Supports 120 event log records in the main memory and display on the local console

 1-4.
-Physical Overview
+View of FGP-2472

-Fig. 1-1 Full View
+Fig. 1-1 Full View of the FGP-2472

 1-4-1.
-Front Panel
+User Interfaces on the Front Panel (Button, LEDs and Plugs)

-There are 8 TP Fast Ethernet ports and 2 slots for optional removable modules on the front panel of the switch.
-One RS-232 DB-9 interface is offered for configuration or management.LED display area, locating on the front panel, contains a CPURUN, Power LED and 10 ports working status of the switch.
+There are 24 TP Fast Ethernet ports and 2 slots for optional removable modules on the front panel of the switch.
+LED display area, locating on the front panel, contains a CPURUN, Power LED and 26 ports working status of the switch.

-Fig. 1-2 Front View of FGP-1072 with SFP Module
+Fig. 1-2 Front View of the FGP-2472